mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

 ![Toolpad app](/static/toolpad/app-ui-chrome.png)

-There are 4 most frequeantly used areas:
+There are 4 most frequently used areas:

 - `Instance editor` - this is there you define and manage pages, connection configurations, custom component definitions, etc...
 - `Component's library` - drag component instance from this drawer and drop it in `Application editor` to build UI
 - `Application editor` - this is a place where you build your app and immediately preview how it looks like
-- `Properties editor` - modify properties of a differente instance
+- `Properties editor` - modify properties of a different instance

 ## Building your first application